dresswithpockets/Scenario/docfx/articles/source_gen.md

 - It must be public and static.
 - If it is a Dependency, it must return void.
+- If it is a Dependency, it must always accept an `IServiceCollection` as its first parameter, even if it does not utilize it.
 - If it is a Resource, it must return a `Task` or `Task<T>`.
-- It must always accept an `IServiceCollection` as its first parameter, even if it does not utilize it.
+- If it is a Resource, it must always accept an `IServiceScope` as its first parameter, even if it does not utilize it.
 - It must not accept a `ref` or `out` parameter.
 - It must not have a type generic parameter named `__TScenarioBuilder`
     - This type parameter is used by the generated C# code